dquadros/KnowingRP2040/README.md

 Putting the RP2040 in sleep and dormant modes.

+## Chapter 5 - Memory, Addresses and DMA

+### AdcDma

+Collecting ADC data using DMA.

+### SpiDma

+Sending Data to a SPI LCD Display using DMA.

 ## Chapter 6 - Clock Generation, Timer, Watchdog and RTC

 ### ClocksDemo